distributeaid/toolbox/.gitlab/issue_templates/FeatureRequest.md

 Describe if you have any ideas on how we may solve this: give the requester the space to help and suggest ideas

-## Priority
+## Related items

-Describe how urgent this is and why: give the requester the space to give insight into the urgency of this issue and why
+If necessary, please paste link to other issues or links that might help to better understand the scope of this feature request